Outdoor Events FAQs

 I have a great idea for a new event, what is the first step I must take?

-Once you have read all of the FAQ on this page, and are satisfied that you would like to proceed with your event, please complete and submit a New Event Proposal Application.
+Once you have read all of the FAQ on this page, have read the Outdoor Event Guidelines and are satisfied that you would like to proceed with your event, please complete and submit a New Event Proposal Application.
 Once received, an Outdoor Events Coordinator will contact you to discuss your idea.
 They will discuss the feasibility of your event, availability of dates and possible venues.

 How long does it take to process my Outdoor Event Application once a booking is in place?